 Following an initial six weekly review, or earlier depending upon need, recommendations will be made concerning the continuation or otherwise of the current grade placement.
-If it is found that the placement is unsatisfactory in terms of the child's or the School's needs, the School reserves the right to discontinue the student's placement and enable the student to return to their original grade level.
+If it is found that the placement is unsatisfactory in terms of the child's or the School's needs, the School reserves the right to discontinue the student's placement and enable the student to return to their original grade level so long as the place has not been filled.

 Subsequent reviews will be conducted as necessary, in particular, as the student nears the end of the school year, and in consideration of grade or class placement in the following year.
 It is expected that the child will continue to progress through the School at the usual rate.
-However, sometimes extenuating, circumstances may necessitate a revision of this progress.
+However, extenuating circumstances may necessitate a revision of this progress.

-Teachers must refer any decision relating grade acceleration or repetition to the Head of Junior School and the Learning Enhancement Coordinator in the first instance, prior to discussion with parents.
+Teachers must refer any decision relating grade acceleration or repetition to the Head of Junior School and Dean of Academic Care in the first instance, prior to discussion with parents.
 It is expected that matters relating to grade repetition or acceleration will be raised well within the first semester of the particular year.